Veterans & First Responders Partnerships

 MIND Right

 Mind Right is a judgment-free place for growth, healing, and hope.
 They provide culturally responsive mental health coaching to teens over text messages.
-Click here to learn more.
-National Alliance on Mental Illness (NAMI) NAMI’s mission is to help families and individuals affected by mental illness build better lives through education, support, and advocacy.

 National Alliance for Hispanic Health

-National Alliance for Hispanic Health focuses on improving the health and well-being of Hispanics by improving the quality of care and its availability to all.
+The National Alliance for Hispanic Health focuses on improving the health and well-being of Hispanics by improving the quality of care and its availability to all.
 The National Hispanic Family Health Helpline provides free and confidential health information in Spanish and English.
 To reach the helpline call, 1-866-783-2645.

 National Queer and Trans People of Color Network